 These employees have come from different industries, and their needs and expectations are different from those who have grown up in freight; they require a modern, invested approach to culture, diversity, career development, equipment and environment.

 The environment component, therefore, requires careful research and planning.
 This includes a strategy for physical space – the actual layout, work environments, work furniture and equipment, and fixtures.
 But it also includes policies and technologies.
 Any workplace that is lacking or dated on any one of these will find it difficult to nab a world-class digital operator from Atlassian.

 You already know, freight and logistics customers expect speed and agility in your service.
 Often new prospects and customers look for quality cues beyond the service you provide.
 A modern workplace kitted out with automation, robotics, activity-based work areas, with health and wellbeing centres, stocked kitchens, and HVAC ventilation will signal more about your commitment to your people’s care and efficiency than your company bio on LinkedIn or Facebook.

 Whatever your business goal, workplace strategy can support it by defining the required facilities and layouts, specifying the appropriate equipment, and bringing it tangibly and visibly to life.

 Effective workplace design and strategy has many benefits.
 It can help your freight and logistics business to identify the best ways of working, support employees through change, attract and retain talent, and help people deliver to your commercial goals.

 You can ground your workplace strategy by collating data and insights that first build the business case for your chosen path.
-Following this, your strategy, design and delivery will all be focused on delivering to those goals, and creating your workplace of today, and tomorrow.
+Following this, your strategy, design and delivery will all be focused on delivering to those goals, and creating your future workplace of today, and tomorrow.